nguyenvukhang/kitty/docs/performance.rst

 ==============   =========================

-As you can see, |kitty| uses much less CPU than all terminals, except xterm, but its scrolling "smoothness" is much better than that of xterm (at least to my, admittedly biased, eyes).
+As you can see, |alatty| uses much less CPU than all terminals, except xterm, but its scrolling "smoothness" is much better than that of xterm (at least to my, admittedly biased, eyes).